Poetry, Short Stories, and other Reflections

 Thrive in the loamy earth encased by man-spun clay,

-where no other flower can tickle your finger frond leaves;
+where no other flower can tickle your finger frond

 away from the guarding shade of the cobblestone wall